Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/LegalIdentities.md

     where `LOWER(BAREJID)` represents the Bare JID of the sender, in lower case.

 #.
-Entity B validates the signature with Legal Component A, to ensure Entity A has access
+Legal Component B validates the signature with Legal Component A, to ensure Entity A has
-    to its private keys.
+    access to its private keys.
 This validation also provides access to the Legal Identity of Entity A.

 #.
 The Legal Component B sends a `<petitionIdentityMsg>` element in a `<message>` stanza to